 Power consumption is 16 Watts, measured with the computer booted to the desktop.
 This computer consumes less than 1 Watt if it's plugged in, but switched off.
 When charging a depleted battery, it consumes up to 45 Watts.

 The built-in webcam can be used with WebSee software.
-WebSee requires iso-synchronous transfers over USB, so Arca Noae USB 11.17 is installed, rather than the newer USB 12.x because iso-synchronous transfers are not yet available in USB 12.x.
+WebSee is working with the newer USB 12.x

 The laptop can use any memory left over from 32-bit usage as a RAM drive.
 For 8 GB RAM models, this RAM drive has 4.7 GB, and is formatted HPFS.
 For 4 GB models, the RAM drive is not configured.
 If activated, the RAM drive would have 700 MB.